IllinoisRocstar/Nemosys/README.md

 * swig (if you want python bindings)

 Once these dependencies are installed, the easiest way to build the required third party libraries is with the script `build.sh`.
-Assume $NEMOSYS_PROJECT_PATH is the path to Nemosys
-$NEMOSYS_INSTALL_PATH is the desired installation location.
+Assume $NEMOSYS_PROJECT_PATH is the path to Nemosys, and $NEMOSYS_INSTALL_PATH is the desired installation location.
 Make sure to use absolute paths and execute the following:
 ```
 $ NEMOSYS_PROJECT_PATH=/full/path/to/Nemosys